Soldiers marching with text:

 • This creates a public legal record and ensures civilian courts can enforce firearm restrictions or custody protections.

-1. Military Report: Notify your command, NCIS (Navy/Marines), CID (Army), or OSI (Air Force) to begin a military investigation.
+• Notify the command, NCIS (Navy/Marines), CID (Army), or OSI (Air Force) to begin a military investigation.

 • Military reports ensure accountability under the Uniform Code of Military Justice (UCMJ) and trigger protective actions on base.